Heidifricker/HeidiProject/README.md

 ## Acknowledgements

 This project was inspired by the desire to streamline concert discovery.
-Special thanks to my classmates and instructor for their feedback and support throughout the development process.
+Special thanks to my classmates and tutor, Andrew for their feedback and support throughout the development process.

 ---